Swimming Pool Installation Cost

 These pools are easy to install as they are pre-moulded to the correct shape, and you simply drop the pool into the excavated hole and then work around it.

 These pools are completely watertight and slightly flexible, so resistant to cracking.
-However, they are only made to standard sizes, so they are not great if you're looking for something specific or unique.
+However, they are only made to standard sizes, which causes limitations if you're looking for something specific or more bespoke.

 • ✔ Easy to install